Teeyan/connect-the-world/README.md

 # connect-the-world

+Interact with real world points of interests by leaving drawings you make or viewing ones made by other users!

 # Set Up

 None!
 You may need your own GMaps API key in the future but for now you can go ahead and download the apk immediately upon building the project.